Find out how to apply for a co-op work permit

 Before you apply

-Before you apply for your Co-op Work Permit, you need a confirmation letter.
-You can request a "co-op confirmation letter" from your program's contact.
+Before you apply for your Co-op Work Permit you need to:

 How to Apply